Pvt. LD Marrs

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.

 The morning of December 8, 1941 LD and his battalion learned of the Japanese attack on Pearl Harbor just ten hours earlier.
-They were ordered to the perimeter of the airfield to guard against Japanese paratroopers.
-All morning as they stood guard, American planes filled the sky.
+All morning, as they stood guard, American planes filled the sky.
 At 12:30 the planes landed and their pilots went to lunch.
+The planes were lined up in a straight line outside the mess hall.
 B-17s, which had been loaded with bombs, sat on the runways awaiting orders to take off to bomb Formosa.

 On December 21st, the tanks of B Company were ordered north to the Linganyen Gulf Area were the Japanese had begun landing troops.
 The first tank battle of World War II involving American tanks took place the next day.

 The battalion was in the area of Urdaneta on December 23rd and 24th.
 The bridge they were going to use to cross the Agno River was destroyed and the tankers made an end run to get south of river.
 As they did this, they ran into Japanese resistance early in the evening.
 They successfully crossed at the river in the Bayambang Province.